Gemma Chan

-Gemma Chan (born November 29, 1982) is an English actress.
+Gemma Chan (born 29 November 1982) is a British actress and model.
 A graduate of Worcester College, Oxford, Chan began acting during the late 2000s, making her film debut in 2009.
-She rose to attention with her leading role in the Channel 4 science fiction series Humans (2015–2018), and gained prominence with her starring roles in Crazy Rich Asians and as Elizabeth Hardwick in Mary Queen of Scots (both 2018).
+She rose to attention with her lead role in the Channel 4 science fiction series Humans (2015–2018), and gained prominence with her starring film roles as Astrid Leong in Crazy Rich Asians and as Elizabeth Hardwick in Mary Queen of Scots (both 2018).

-She next starred in the Marvel Cinematic Universe films Captain Marvel (2019) and Eternals (2021), portraying Minn-Erva and Sersi, respectively.
-She also had a voice role in the Disney animated film Raya and the Last Dragon (2021) and appeared in Olivia Wilde's psychological thriller Don't Worry Darling (2022) and Gareth Edwards' science fiction film The Creator (2023).
-Offscreen, Chan has been labeled a fashion icon.
+Chan next appeared in the Marvel Cinematic Universe films Captain Marvel (2019) and Eternals (2021), portraying Minn-Erva and Sersi, respectively.
+She also appeared in Olivia Wilde's psychological thriller Don't Worry Darling (2022) and Gareth Edwards' science fiction film The Creator (2023).
+She had a voice role in the Disney animated film Raya and the Last Dragon (2021).
+Offscreen, Chan has been labelled a fashion icon.

 Early life and education

-Chan was born at Guy's Hospital in London, England.
-Her father was an engineer who grew up in Hong Kong and her mother was a pharmacist raised in Greenock, Scotland, after her parents emigrated from Hong Kong.
+Chan was born at Guy's Hospital in Southwark, South East London.
+Her father was an engineer who grew up in Hong Kong and her mother was a pharmacist raised in Greenock, Scotland after her parents had emigrated from Hong Kong.
+She speaks basic Cantonese.

-Raised in Locksbottom in the London Borough of Bromley, Chan attended Newstead Wood School for Girls in Orpington, London and went on to study law at Worcester College, Oxford.
-Following graduation, Chan gained a training contract offer as a graduate at the law firm Slaughter and May, but turned it down to study at the Drama Centre London and pursue an acting career.
+Raised in the suburb of Locksbottom in the London Borough of Bromley, Chan attended Newstead Wood School for Girls in Orpington, London.
+She went on to graduate with a degree in law from Worcester College, Oxford.
+Following graduation, Chan gained a training contract offer as a graduate at the law firm Slaughter and May, but turned it down to train at the Drama Centre London and pursue an acting career.

 Career

 Early career (2000s)

-Chan made her professional debut in Horror Channel's 2006 miniseries When Evil Calls.
-She was a competitor on the first series of the reality series Project Catwalk.
-Chan made her stage debut in the British premiere of Bertolt Brecht's last play, Turandot, at the Hampstead Theatre, London, in 2008.
-Chan appeared in the autumn 2009 special of the BBC's Doctor Who, titled "The Waters of Mars", playing geologist Mia Bennett.
+Chan made her professional debut in the 2006 Horror Channel miniseries When Evil Calls.
+She was one of the models on the first series of the Sky One reality series Project Catwalk.
+Chan made her stage debut in the British premiere of Bertolt Brecht's final play Turandot at the Hampstead Theatre, London in 2008.
+Chan made a guest appearance in the autumn 2009 special of Doctor Who on BBC One titled "The Waters of Mars", playing geologist Mia Bennett.
 The episode later won a Hugo Award.
-In the same year, Chan starred in Exam (2009) which premiered at the Edinburgh International Film Festival to mixed reviews.
+In the same year, Chan starred in the psychological thriller Exam, which premiered at the Edinburgh International Film Festival to mixed reviews.